-If you wish to change your personal details, please complete a Changes in Client Details form which is available from your financial advice provider or our website at www.nzfunds.co.nz.
+If you wish to change your personal details, please complete a Changes in Client Details form.
+You can get this form from your financial advice provider or our website at www.nzfunds.co.nz.

-16. Material contracts
+13. Material contracts

-Trust Deed
+Trust Deeds

-The Trust Deed is an agreement between us and the Supervisor that sets out the rules for the management and administration of the Scheme and the Strategies.
-A copy of the Trust Deed is available on the scheme register at disclose-register.companiesoffice.govt.nz.
+The Trust Deeds are agreements between us and the Supervisor that set out the rules for the management and administration of the Schemes and the Portfolios.
+A copy of each Trust Deed is available on the scheme register at disclose-register.companiesoffice.govt.nz.